In writing or speech, the deliberate repetition of the first part of the sentence in order to achieve an artistic effect is known as Anaphora.

 Have mercy upon me, O LORD; for I am weak: O LORD, heal me; for my bones are vexed.

 My soul is also sore vexed: but thou, O LORD, how long?”

 The repetition of the phrase “O Lord,” attempts to create a spiritual sentiment.
 This is anaphora.

 Common Anaphora Examples

-It is common for us to use anaphora in our everyday speech to lay emphasis on the idea we want to convey or for self affirmation.
-Read the following anaphora examples:
+It is common for us to use anaphora in our everyday speech, to lay emphasis on the idea we want to convey, or for self affirmation.
+The following are anaphora examples:

 - “My life is my purpose.
 My life is my goal.
 My life is my inspiration.”

-- “Buying nappies for the baby, feeding the baby, playing with the baby: This is what your life is when you have a baby.
+- “Buying diapers for the baby, feeding the baby, playing with the baby: This is what your life is when you have a baby.”

 - “I want my money right now, right here, all right?”